 A directory of New York City affordable housing programs is provided.
 There is also an interactive map available at: http://datasearch.furmancenter.org/

 Housing Court Answers provides a reliable resource for information about housing-related issues, including, housing laws and regulations, Housing Court, rent arrears assistance, and homelessness prevention.

 Just Fix developed an app that helps tenants track and manage problems with their landlord.

 Find information on free legal aid in New York - learn about legal rights, courts, and other housing issues.
 Information is available in over 36 languages.

 Legal Aid Society-Housing Help

-The Legal Aid Society's Civil Practice Program works to improve the lives of low-income New Yorkers by helping vulnerable families and individuals to obtain and maintain the basic necessities of life - housing, health care, food and subsistence income or self-sufficiency as well as enhancing family and community stability and security by resolving a full range of legal problems, including domestic violence, family law, immigration, employment, and consumer law issues.
+The Legal Aid Society's Civil Practice Program works to improve the lives of low-income New Yorkers by helping vulnerable families and individuals obtain and maintain the necessities of life - housing, health care, food and subsistence income.
+The Program helps to address a range of legal problems, including domestic violence, family law, immigration, employment, and consumer law issues.

 245 West 104th St.

 (212) 866- 3970

 At the office of Assembly Member Daniel O’Donnell, serving New York’s 69th Assembly District (Manhattan Valley, Morningside Heights, Upper West Side and West Harlem), information is provided to tenants.